 Cricket World Cup: Get Sky Sports Cricket HD for just £10 a month

 Sky Sports Cricket is the exclusive home of the 2019 ICC Cricket World Cup.
-Join now and be part of your team's bid for glory with our best-ever offer of just £10 per month for a whole year.
+Join now and be part of your team's bid for glory with our best-ever offer of just £10 per month for a whole year with no contract.

 Sky Sports is the only place to watch all 48 matches live and exclusive, plus after the battle for the World Cup ends, the Ashes begins.